If you’ve been wondering what passive income is and how to get started then check out these seven easy ways towards a side hustle that works for you.

 Fiverr – A service that matches freelancers with clients which allows you to earn up to $100 each.

-Tide – Plenty of banks offer a cash reward for referring people so check out what deals yours offers.
+Tide – Plenty of banks offer a cash reward for referring people so check out what deals your bank offers.
 For example, Tide, who we use abroad as we don’t lose money on fees, offer £50 to you and whoever you refer with a code which is a sweet deal.
 Here’s our code: ESAXBLKCC

 Airbnb – Airbnb allows you to refer friends for Airbnb credit towards your next booking or new hosts.